-No. Privacy Shield is a certification program that applies to US based companies.
-Because Findify is a EU-based company, we are not part of the Privacy Shield.
+No. Privacy Shield is a certification program that applies to US-based companies.
+Because Findify is an EU-based company, we are not part of the Privacy Shield.
 However, our sub-processors such as AWS and others (See Subprocessors section) are in fact part of the Privacy Shield.

 Findify stores personal data for a period of 2 years.
 However at any point in time, if a data subject wishes to remove personal data from our system, they can do so by submitting a request to us.
 More details about this in the section “Can a data subject access the data you collect about them?”.